-The Brussels 1 Regulation (recast),25 which covers the recognition and enforceability of judgments between EU Member States, no longer applies to claims, unless issued on or before 31 December 2020.
+or before 31 December 2020.
 The Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters 2007 (the Lugano Convention), which regulates the enforcement of judgments between EU Member States and the European Free Trade Association countries, also no longer applies to claims, unless issued on or before 31 December 2020.
-The United Kingdom is seeking to join the Lugano Convention in its own right, but this requires the consent of the EU Member States, which if given will be followed by a three-month period before it comes into force.
-On 8 March 2021, Switzerland approved the UK's application to accede to the Lugano Convention.
+The United Kingdom sought to join the Lugano Convention in its own right, but required the consent of the EU Member States.
+On 8 March 2021, Switzerland approved the United Kingdom's application to accede to the Lugano Convention.
+However, in June 2021, in a Note Verbale to the Swiss Federal Council, the EU Commission said it was 'not in a position to give its consent to invite the United Kingdom to accede to the Lugano Convention'.
+The Swiss Federal Council acts as the official depository of the 2007 agreement.22

-The Convention of 30 June 2005 on Choice of Court Agreements, which continues to apply in England and Wales to certain contracts, requires the courts of contracting states to uphold exclusive jurisdiction clauses (entered into after the Convention came into force), and to recognise and enforce judgments given by courts in other contracting states that are designated by such clauses.
+The Hague Convention of 30 June 2005 on Choice of Court Agreements, which continues to apply in England and Wales to certain contracts, requires the courts of contracting states to uphold exclusive jurisdiction clauses (entered into after the Convention came into force), and to recognise and enforce judgments given by courts in other contracting states that are designated by such clauses.